 That's a quote from The Big Bang Theory, aka the geekiest TV show in the entire universe.

 But what constitutes "a good internet speed?"
-How do you know if your Internet Service Provider (ISP) delivers their promises when it comes to speed?
+How do you know if your Internet Service Provider (ISP) delivers its promises when it comes to speed?
 What are the factors that can affect your internet connection speed?

 Answering all of the questions above is the objective of this article.
 By the end of it, you'll be able to declare yourself a master of speed (the internet kind) and to decipher ISP's offers!

-Understanding the Internet Speed
+Understanding Internet Speed

 The first thing you need to understand about the broadband speed is that there are two types: